-The SEARCH for Diabetes in Youth study will help us learn how many youth have type 1 and type 2 diabetes, identify the medical problems that arise in children with diabetes, improve the health care children receive, and understand how diabetes shapes their daily lives. www.searchfordiabetes.org/
+- The SEARCH for Diabetes in Youth study will help us learn how many youth have type 1 and type 2 diabetes; identify the medical problems that arise in children with diabetes; improve the health care children receive; and understand how diabetes shapes their daily lives.

-The TODAY study is following a large group of children with type 2 diabetes to find the best ways to care for type 2 diabetes in children and teens.
+- The TODAY (Treatment Options for type 2 Diabetes in Adolescents & Youth) study followed a large group of children with type 2 diabetes to find the best ways to care for type 2 diabetes in children and teens.